-Spring Capsule Wardrobe+ How to Create a Capsule Wardrobe
+Spring Capsule Wardrobe + How to Create a Capsule Wardrobe

 Fashion designer Donna Karan created the first capsule wardrobe in 1985 with her “7 Easy Pieces” collection.
 This was a capsule of clothing items for the working woman to simplify getting dressed each day.
 I've been creating capsule wardrobes at Wardrobe Oxygen since 2005.
-I believe in the power of capsule wardrobes for achieving big style with a small closet, and extending the life of each garment you purchase.
+I believe in the power of capsule wardrobes for achieving big style with a small closet and extending the life of each garment you purchase.

-Capsule wardrobes are a way to see how a garment can live multiple lives, and they help you think in this manner when adding new items to your closet.
+Capsule wardrobes allow you to see how a garment can live multiple lives, and they help you think in this manner when adding new items to your closet.
 While I don't believe one must stick to a capsule wardrobe, I have found over the years that thinking in a capsule wardrobe mentality helps you shop more thoughtfully, saves you money, and helps you find your personal style.
-I'm excited to share my latest: a spring 2023 capsule wardrobe for us grown women!
-But along with my usual capsule, I break down how I made this capsule and why I added the pieces I did.
-I hope it will help you when creating your own capsule wardrobes!

 Spring Capsule Wardrobe